eflumerf/styleguide/dune-daq-cppguide.md

 important that source code maintain a high level of clarity and readability.
 Proper punctuation, spelling, and grammar help with that goal.

+### Punctuation, Spelling, and Grammar [DUNE VERSION]

+Pay attention to punctuation, spelling, and grammar; it is easier to read well-written comments than badly written ones.
+In particular, a spelling mistake can make it hard to grep for a comment in the future.

+In general, comments should be in English.
+An exception might be if you know the only people working on your code will be the fellow speakers of your language, especially if they're not fluent in English.
+Since this is a C++ style guide and not an English style guide, it's understandable if English written by a non-native speaker is less than perfect; however, don't hesitate to have a native English speaker look over your comment if you feel it would help.

+Generally, complete sentences are more readable than sentence fragments.
+Shorter comments, such as comments at the end of a line of code, can sometimes be less formal.

 ### TODO Comments